Welcome! And thanks for stopping by my site!

 My mom was always an entrepreneur at heart too.
 She owned several businesses during her life.

 When I was young she decided to buy a beauty salon.
 Now “hair” wasn't something she was trained to do but that didn't matter.
 All that mattered was that she had figured out a way for her to make money while she did “something else” which was her regular line of work.
 She had discovered passive income even though I'm sure she didn't know that term.

 That Was Then

-Today, I have two grown daughters who both work in real estate related fields.
-One of them works as a property manager for a corporation that has large apartment communities, and the other one works for an investor that has a large portfolio of single family homes, apartments, and all types of commercial property.
+Today, I have two grown daughters who both work in real estate-related fields.
+One of them works as a property manager for a corporation that has large apartment communities, and the other one works for an investor that has a large portfolio of single-family homes, apartments, and all types of commercial property.
 I guess you should say we are a real estate family.
 I also have a granddaughter that so far does not share my passion for “ugly, smelly” houses.
-She's more of a “I love pretty new construction” type of girl.
-Since is a college student so I'm not too worried about that (yet).
+She's more of an “I love pretty new construction” type of girl.
+Since she is a college student, I'm not too worried about that (yet).
 She definitely already has an entrepreneurial mind.

 How I Got Started

 Like most other people, I was doing something else when I discovered real estate.

 My first venture into real estate investing began in 1998 while I owned and operated a successful home inspection business.
 I was a part-time investor for about 10 years.
 In 2008 I took the huge step of becoming a full-time real estate investor.
 It was a scary step to go “all in”, but it is one that I have never regretted!
 Over the years I have done rehabs and owned rental properties.